 Protect your information: Implement antispyware, antivirus protection and antivirus software updates on your computer as soon as they are available.
 Only use a computer that has a firewall in place.

-Sign up for MasterCard Secure Code and Verified by Visa: These are free services that further protect you during online purchases.
-They allow you to choose a password that will be asked of you when making an online purchase.
+Sign up for Verified by Visa: This free service further protects you during online purchases.
+You choose a password that will be asked of you when making an online purchase.
 When you shop at participating merchants, the password is required before the card is accepted as payment.

 Contact your bank: Signature Bank recommends you contact us at 419-841-7773 any time you plan to travel outside your normal spending area.
 Notifying us in advance allows us to note your travel route and destination to avoid denying transactions in the event you are traveling in areas of the country or abroad that are considered high-fraud areas.